ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = 2.1.1 =

-+ Fix bugs works better with `Cache Enabler`.
++ Fix bugs, works better with `Cache Enabler`.

 = 2.1 =

 + Change name `Full Site Cache Enabler for KeyCDN` to `Full Site Cache for KeyCDN`.
-+ Add support with `Cache Enabler`, now you can clear cache to include `Cache Enabler - WordPress Cache` in the settings page of this plugin.
++ Add support with `Cache Enabler`, now you can clear cache include `Cache Enabler - WordPress Cache` in the settings page of this plugin.

 = 2.0 =

-+ Add setup online feature, you don’t need to create a KeyCDN Zone by your self.
++ Add setup online feature, you don’t need to create a KeyCDN Zone by you self.
-+ Add an admin page that can purge page.
++ Add a admin page that can purge page.
 + Add Variable X-Pull Key feature.
 + Add Different API Key for Each Site feature.

 = 1.0.0 =

-Improve performance, some variable changed in this version, you need to do something before the update, see “Upgrade Notice”.
+Improve performance, some variable changed in this version, you need to do something before update, see “Upgrade Notice”.

 = 0.4.3 =

-IPv6 Whitelist supported!
+IPv6 White list supported!

 = 0.4.2 =

-Never redirect when a user is logged in.
+Never redirect when user is logged in.

 = 0.4.1 =